datasphere/datasphere/README.md

 # DataSphere

-A framework for developers to help develop applications that allow to visualise and interact with data in sophisticated ways more rapidly and in a more robust manner.
+An ecosystem to help visualise and interact with data in sophisticated ways more rapidly and in a more robust and interoperable manner.

-An Integrated Data Analysis Environment.
-I-DA-E. Aidai.
+ - Data Document Editor - for organising and managing data.
+ - DataMarkDown - A Markdown for Data, a DSL for describing data and data interaction.
+ - Framework - for developers to help develop applications

+## Features

  - The evolution of refine.
  - A database you just copy-paste into.